 The water cooling systems we designed and developed for the Zero Emissions Lab are similar to our normal designs for ships.
 Assembling most of the components onto a compact skid creates a very compact system, with clearly organized parts for easy maintenance and replacements as necessary.
 Moreover, the efficient assembly in our Westerbroek workshop saves many hours of work on site.

 This is not our first experience with piping systems for engine room simulations.
 Previously, we helped design and build a simulated engine room for the STC vocational institute in Rotterdam.
-Generally speaking, MSN only works on maritime builds, but of course we are happy to make an exception for educational projects such as these.
+Generally speaking, Marine Service Noord only works on maritime builds, but of course we are happy to make an exception for educational projects such as these.

 COMPACT SKID FABRICATION